 Definitely put Franklin on your list of the best small towns in America to visit.

-I’m not sure what drew me into Port Townsend on the Olympic Peninsula, Washington State, perhaps it was the cockatoo on a friendly local’s shoulder saying G’day!
+I’m not sure what drew me to Port Townsend on the Olympic Peninsula in Washington State, perhaps it was the cockatoo on a friendly local’s shoulder saying G’day!

 Whatever it was, I knew I wanted to come back and explore more.
 I wish we had longer than just a night or two.

-Separated by a flight of stairs, Uptown is filled with beautiful Victorian homes, and Downtown has large, ornate brick buildings which house shops, hotels, restaurants, and museums.
+Separated by a flight of stairs, Uptown is filled with beautiful Victorian homes, and the historic Downtown area has large, ornate brick buildings which house shops, hotels, restaurants, and museums.

-Stowe, VT is a charming village in the northern part of Vermont near Mount Mansfield, the state’s highest peak.
+Stowe, VT is a charming village in the northern part of Vermont and is the gateway to Mount Mansfield, the state’s highest peak.

 We spent three nights in Stowe on a New England road trip in the Fall.

-Stowe’s proximity to the mountains means it offers endless opportunities to enjoy hiking, biking, and skiing adventures.
+Stowe’s proximity to the mountains means it offers endless opportunities to enjoy hiking trails, biking, and cross-country skiing adventures.
 So you can enjoy the outdoors any time of the year!

 I fell in love with the Southern charm and hospitality of this small town in Florida.
 I think we knew everyone’s name and background by the end of our two-night stay.